 The customer journey for Group and Voluntary benefits is a unique digital issue

 In individual direct sales, insurers are waking up to how important the customer journey really is.
 With Group and Voluntary products, the customer journey is even more crucial because it is a key facet of selling the product idea to the employee through the employer.
 Employers are looking for products that can either be completely administered between the employee and the insurer OR those that can be easily plugged into their existing online enrollment tools making the enrollment and servicing process easy.
-If Group and Voluntary benefit providers use a digital playbook approach, they will consider simplified customer experiences as they build their game plan.
+By leveraging employee benefits software, Group and Voluntary benefit providers can build a plan that simplifies customer experiences.

 To help insurers jumpstart their Digital Insurance 2.0 playbooks, we have leveraged our key research findings, assessed the new business models and products that have entered the market via InsurTech, and looked at them against the playbook frameworks to provide guidance in developing their unique playbooks.
 In the Digital Insurance 2.0 Playbooks report, we review some of these innovative new products in detail.